danielmaangi/kcm_data_system_guide/docs/source/datasets.rst

 Data Entry App
 ****************
-Under the **Data Entry** app, and based on user rights assigned, the following datasets are available for reporting:
+Under the **Data Entry** app, the following datasets are available for reporting:

 **Financial Reporting**

 #. **Finance: Principal Recipient, Quarterly** - This dataset is used to report the overall financial performance of each grant.
 #. **Finance: Sub Recipient, Quarterly** - This dataset is used to report the overall overall financial performance at sub recipient level.
-#. **COVID19 Finance: Principal Recipienct**, Quarterly - This dataset is used to report the financial performance of the COVID19 grants.
+#. **COVID19 Finance: Principal Recipient**, Quarterly - This dataset is used to report the financial performance of the COVID19 grants.

 **Programmatic Reporting**